-Harvest Jerusalem artichoke tubers from late summer onward.
-The tubers will be big enough to eat about 130 days after planting.
-Tubers of Jerusalem artichokes—also called sunchokes–left in the ground past several frosts will be sweeter than those lifted sooner.
+Harvest Jerusalem artichokes when they are big enough to eat, about 130 days after planting.
+Tubers of Jerusalem artichokes—also called sunchokes–can be left in the ground past several touches of frost.
+They will be sweeter than those lifted sooner.

 Where the ground freezes, lift the entire crop before the soil freezes.
 Where temperatures are mild in winter, leave tubers in the ground and lift them as needed for use.

 Tubers left in the garden until spring should be taken up before the weather warms otherwise they will send out new shoots, spread, and become uncontrollable and weedy.

 When the first frost comes, the tops of sunchokes will begin to die back.
 Cut down the stems and leafy tops before you harvest.
 Unlike potato vines which die back as tubers mature, sunchoke plants do not die back until hit by a freeze.

 Kitchen Helpers from Amazon:

 - Chef’s Knives Set of 6